And I told you all earlier in the program what would be the reaction.

 Well, I'm sorry, marijuana.

-Office printers, an investigation of dozens of laser printers revealed that almost 30% of them emit potentially dangerous levels of tiny toner-like material into the air.
+An investigation of dozens of laser printers revealed that almost 30% of them emit potentially dangerous levels of tiny toner-like material into the air.

-Ultra fine particles are of most circ most concern because they can penetrate deep into the lungs where they can pose a significant This is utterly ridiculous.
+Ultra-fine particles are of most concern because they can penetrate deep into the lungs where they can pose a significant.

-So now there's going to be a move to ban the printer.
+So now there's going to be a move to ban the printer or to change it or do something.

-This is how this stuff starts.
+You watch this is how this stuff starts.

 Left eats this stuff up.

-Capitalist success make life easier, people's lives become more productive.
+People's lives become more productive.

-Gotta stop that.
+Got to stop that.

 Well, we'll just say that the stuff is as damaging as cigarettes because we've succeeded in convincing everybody that cigarettes are the absolute worst thing on the face of the earth.

-The investigators uh say that their results highlight a need for governments to regulate particle emissions from the machines.
+The investigators say that their results highlight a need for governments to regulate particle emissions from the machines.

-You look, come on, Russ, you're exaggerating.
+Come on, Rush, you're exaggerating.

 You're a little bit paranoid, these people.

-You have an Australian agency now, research group, urging government to regulate particle emissions from printers.
+You have an Australian agency now research group urging government to regulate particle emissions from printers?

 You don't think that we have a whole bunch of liberal politicians and bureaucrats in this country who would love to be able to have that kind of control over you?